Matt Beaty Preview, Player Props: Royals vs. White Sox

-The Kansas City Royals, including Matt Beaty (.250 slugging percentage in past 10 games, including no homers), take on starter Dylan Cease and the Chicago White Sox at Kauffman Stadium, Tuesday at 7:40 PM ET.
+On Wednesday, Matt Beaty (.250 slugging percentage in past 10 games, with no home runs) and the Kansas City Royals play the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 7:40 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the White Sox.
+In his most recent game he had a hitless performance (0-for-1) against the White Sox.

 Matt Beaty Game Info & Props vs. the White Sox